EmDuck/Gaming-PC-Building-Guide/BUILDING.md

 ![image](https://images-na.ssl-images-amazon.com/images/I/41lLvdJmGqL._SR600%2C315_PIWhiteStrip%2CBottomLeft%2C0%2C35_SCLZZZZZZZ_FMpng_BG255%2C255%2C255.jpg)

 This is the IO Shield.
 Take this out of the box.

 - If you don't find one, it's probably already attached to your motherboard.
-Some manufacturers do this. - If you don't find one at all, don't worry.
-The IO shield is mainly for aesthetics, and not having one won't mess with the PC.
-However, if your OCD is just not doing it for you today, you can always purchase an IO shield for your specified motherboard on third-party retail sites (eBay).
+Some manufacturers do this.

+- If you don't find one at all, don't worry.
+The IO shield is for aesthetical purposes.
+You can always buy one for your specific motherboard on eBay.

 ##### **M.2 SSD Screws & Standoffs**

 ![image](https://i.ebayimg.com/images/g/iWgAAOSw59hbLdqV/s-l640.jpg)
 - These are the M.2 SSD screws and standoffs.
 If you are using any M.2 form factor devices such as M.2 SSDs, M.2 Wi-Fi cards, and more, then you'll need these.
-Take this out of the box.
+Take it out of the box.
   - If you are **not** using any M.2 devices, you don't need these.
   - If you **are** using M.2 devices and can't find them, you'll have to purchase some third-party replacements.

-##### **Foldable antennae/Non-Foldable antenna with cable**
+##### **WiFi Antennae**
 ![image](https://m.media-amazon.com/images/I/51u2H7SbzNL._AC_SL1072_.jpg)
 ![image](https://i.ebayimg.com/images/g/Lo4AAOSwco1fcXmp/s-l640.jpg)

 - These are the **Wi-Fi antennae**.
-They extend the Wi-Fi signal and boost the Wi-Fi.
 If your motherboard has **built-in Wi-Fi**, then you'll see these included with your motherboard.
-Take this out of the box.
+Take it out of the box.

-  - If you don't find this, your motherboard either **does not have with built-in Wi-Fi**, or your motherboard has **built-in antennae or comes with them pre-attached**.
+- If you don't find this, your motherboard **does not have with built-in Wi-Fi**.

 - If you plan on **using a wired connection such as ethernet**, you don't need to worry about this.

-### **Cables**
+### **SATA-DATA Cables**
 ![image](https://cdn.sabrent.com/uploads/CB-SFR3-Main.jpg)
 - These cables are the **SATA-DATA** cables.
 If you have any SATA devices that require these cables such as **hard drives or SATA SSDs**, you'll need these cables.
 Take them out of the box.
   - If you don't find these cables and have **SATA devices** that require these cables, you'll have to purchase some **third-party replacement** ones from a retailer/used seller.